halannhile/destination-sharing-app/README.md

 * CRUD functionalities
 * Google Maps API

-## Note: this is a work in progress...
+## Note: this is a work in progress

 Progress so far: finished the front-end, preparing for linking with the backend and database